Janusz Wrobel

 Projects.

-Identifying necessities in our lives, and the sense making, is a choice of each of us.
-My basics are in my every breath, water and food I take.
-The adult choice is knowing what's in them, and how secure is their supply.
+Identifying the needs in our lives, and ways of sense making, is a matter of choice.
+My essential are in every breath, water and food I need.
+An adult choice is knowing the content of it, and how secure is the supply.

 Click on title to explore.